-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
+Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
+In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 We added "(calendar year deductible applies)".
-The calendar year deductible is: \$300 per person (\$600 per family) under the High Option and \$350 per person (\$1,050 per family) under the Standard Option. - The non-PPO benefits are the regular benefits of this Plan.
+The calendar year deductible is: \$300 per person (\$600 per family) under the High Option and \$350 per person (\$1,050 per family) under the Standard Option.
+The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with Medicare and other coverage. - The amounts listed below are for the charges billed by the facility (i.e. hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e. physicians, etc.) are in Sections 5(a) or (b). - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+When no PPO provider is available, non-PPO benefits apply. • Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with Medicare and other coverage.
+The amounts listed below are for the charges billed by the facility (i.e. hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e. physicians, etc.) are in Sections 5(a) or (b).
+When you receive hospital observation services, we apply outpatient benefits to covered services up to 48 hours.
+Inpatient benefits will apply only when your physician formally admits you to the hospital as an inpatient.
+It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient.
+Please refer to the precertification information shown in Section 3.
+YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefit Description You Pay After the calendar year deductible
+You Pav Benefit Description After the calendar year deductible...

-Note: The calendar year deductible applies ONLY when we say below: "(calendar year deductible applies)'
+Note: The calendar year deductible applies ONLY when we say below: "(calendar year deductible applies)".